outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 *xrdb* without the `-merge` option will reload _.Xresources_, replacing current settings.

-## Copy/Paste
+## Copy and Paste

-X11 has two kinds of buffer (also named as *selection*): PRIMARY and CLIPBOARD.
-Usually, to copy/paste to/from the CLIPBOARD , we select (highlight) text & press Ctrl-C and Ctrl-V. Selected text will be copied to PRIMARY automatically.
-To paste from PRIMARY, press the middle mouse button. *Shift-insert* also pastes from PRIMARY, but only support by terminal emulator.
-Implicitly, PRIMARY buffer lives a short period and will be replaced with new text selection.
+X11 has two kinds of buffers, namely PRIMARY and CLIPBOARD.

+To copy/paste to/from the CLIPBOARD , we select (highlight) text, press Ctrl-C and Ctrl-V. Selected text will be copied to PRIMARY buffer automatically.
+To paste from PRIMARY, press the middle mouse button. *Shift-insert* also pastes from PRIMARY, but support only by terminal emulators.
+Implicitly, PRIMARY buffer lives a short period and will be replaced with new selection.

->Literally, we also call *paste* as *insert* from buffer.
+Literally, we use *paste* and *insert*, *buffer* and *selection* interchangeably.

 Buffer/Selection | In/Copy | Out/Paste/Insert
 --- | --- | ---
 PRIMARY | select | MiddleMouse/Shift-Insert
 CLIPBOARD | select & Ctrl-C | Ctrl-V

 The actual buffer and key shortcut used are determined by X application.
-When it comes to Xterm, it select text to PRIMARY by default.
-Swtich between PRIMARY and CLIPBOARD by Ctrl-MiddbleMouse and tick/untick *Select to Clipboard* or:
+When it comes to Xterm, selection goes to PRIMARY by default.
+However, we can set selection to CLIPBOARD by Ctrl-MiddbleMouse and enable *Select to Clipboard*.
+Alternatively, we can adjust *~/.Xresources*:

 ```
 # ~/.Xresources
 XTerm.vt100.selectToClipboard: true/false
 ```

-The first switch method is preferred as it's easier to adjust buffer setting according to associated application.
-The switch only changes which buffer to use while keeps the default operations (select, middle mouse and/or Shift-Insert).

-To enable both PRIMARY and CLIPBOARD buffers, we leave the default while adding copy/paste operations.
-Thus both buffers are active:
+Such settings will abandom the PRIMARY buffer.
+Instead, we add copy/paste shortcuts:

 ```
 # ~/.Xresources